Firefly Pose - Tittibhasana

 Step 1

-Separate your feet a little less than shoulder distance apart and squat down until your seat is almost parallel to the floor.
+Begin by positioning your feet slightly closer than shoulder-width apart and lower yourself into a squat until your buttocks are nearly parallel to the floor.

 Step 2